Transferable Skills

 The knowledge that all biology students are expected to develop:

-• Numeracy – mathematical ability is necessary in most fields, and it is important that all students maintain at least a rudimentary comprehension of numeracy.
+- Numeracy – mathematical ability is necessary in most fields, and all students must maintain at least a rudimentary comprehension of numeracy.

 Bengal Survival Skills